 Videos are an integrated component of all MOOCs content.
 With respect to media content there are several factors that have to be included: formats, multi device responsiveness, video quality, compression algorithms etc. This again requires better development practices and codecs that includes scalable video pipelines that allow videos to be play in good quality over mobile devices on different bandwidths, LTE, or 3G as per the available service.
 This needs optimized codes from expert development panels.
 For more on the same read our blog on apps with media content.

 These are the five most important factors that one has to span out at the development stage itself.
 It doesn’t matter if you are an established business or an upcoming one.
 An app’s success is not dependent on the scale of your business alone.
 A good app has great design merged with sound development practices and strong marketing strategy and advice.
-At AppStudioz we cover all of these factors well.
-For a sneak peek into our portfolio for M-learning apps click here.
+At Affle Enterprise we cover all of these factors well.
+Take a sneak-peek into our portfolio for M-learning apps.

 Contact us for a free consultancy on M-learning and leave a comment to discuss more about the topic.

 Proper and efficient management is important when your employees regularly work in offsite…Read More